G1ANT-Robot/G1ANT.Manual/g1ant-language/refining-your-code.md

 list.create ♥cells
 ```

 The `for` loop, inside which the procedures are called, gives sequential row numbers to be used by the `row` argument and its  `♥rownumber` variable.
 In each row you want to process six cells in six columns.
-Therefore, for both procedures you have to set up another counter in the `for` loop, which will count from 1 to 6 and pass this value both to a column number in the `colindex` argument and a cell index in the `♥cell` list variable.
+Therefore, for both procedures you have to set up another counter in the `for` loop, which will count from 1 to 6 and pass this value both to a column number in the `colindex` argument and a cell index in the `♥cells` list variable.
 Let’s name this counter `♥col` and insert the loop into each procedure:

 ```G1ANT
 procedure GetValues